 - Learning from students/siblings going through the process one or two years earlier can be invaluable, because they are coming from your same place in life.
 Learn from their research and mistakes!

 - Give your children more time to improve their standardized test scores.
 Almost all students’ scores go up when they take the test a second and third time.
-Starting early will give you more time to find the test that suits you best, get those tests scheduled and practice for those tests!
+Starting early will give you more time to find the test that suits you best, get 3 tests scheduled and practice for those tests!

 - Applying early in the fall of senior year tends to help your chances for admissions and for receiving financial aid, so you need to be ready to complete complicated applications and financial aid forms at the start of senior year.